ngiann/ConvolvedGaussianProcessesExperiments/README.md

 All experiments on real data use the "matern32" kernel.
 For each object we try out a set of mass-eddington fraction combinations.
 For each combination we perform a 5-fold cross-validation and use the result to calculate a fitness value (i.e. log-likelihood) that tells us how well the combination in question fits the data.
 Once we have collected the fitness of all combinations, we calculate the posterior probability of the combinations.
-The posterior probabilitz tells us how likely each combination is relatively to all other combinations.
+The posterior probability tells us how likely each combination is relatively to all other combinations.

 ##### Mrk279_2017 example